 It’s easy for us to become stressed and overloaded with our schedules – at any age.
 Achieving life balance and a sense of control will go a long way toward providing peace of mind.

 Help your children balance their own schedules by teaching them to budget time wisely, establish a realistic routine, and stick to it.
 Organization and efficiency are critical components of good time management.
-For ideas and insight, check out: Tips and Tools for Time Management.

 #3 – Finding Their Passion